 US Published National Debt

-Each year Truth in Accounting isssues a report of the financial condition of each of the 50 states.
-See how your state is doing.
+Each year Truth in Accounting issues a report of the financial condition of each of the 50 states.
+Click here for our latest 2014 data to see how your state is doing.

 Each year the Truth in Accounting staff collects data from every state's Comprehensive Annual Financial Report.